lutzh/awesome-event-driven-architecture/README.md

 ## 📺 Videos

+### Fundamentals

-- [Core Decisions in Event-Driven Architecture](https://www.youtube.com/watch?v=wM-dTroS0FA&t=493s) by Duana Stanley.
+- [Core Decisions in Event-Driven Architecture](https://youtu.be/SKXS2h3MdPM?si=LeamTGy93vAy2QYc) by Duana Stanley, October 2019.
 Overall a great talk, definitely worth watching.
 Some minor issues:
     - The advice to use ids in events to refer to other entities is not wrong, but needs deeper discussion.
     - I don't like the term "command events", something is either a command or an event.
     - In the end she hints at Kafka as an event store, I don't think that's good idea.
+- [Event-Driven Architectures Done Right](https://youtu.be/A_mstzRGfIE?si=An0YI1034-PazFc5) by Tim Berglund, May 2021.

+### Experience Reports

-- [EDA in Practice: Building an eCommerce Platform at Cinch](https://www.youtube.com/watch?v=wM-dTroS0FA&t=493s) by Toli Apostolidis - You can ignore the first 8 minutes and 15 seconds (in fact the link will skip them), they are mostly promotion for AWS.
+- [EDA in Practice: Building an eCommerce Platform at Cinch](https://www.youtube.com/watch?v=wM-dTroS0FA&t=493s) by Toli Apostolidis, September 2022.
+You can ignore the first 8 minutes and 15 seconds (in fact the link will skip them), they are mostly promotion for AWS.
 But from there on follows a good talk on real-world experiences with event-driven architecture.